-These commands applies to Visual Studio 2012.
-Probably 2010 and 2013 will work fine too.
+These commands applies to Visual Studio 2012, will probably work in newer versions as well.
 The Resharper commands are using standard “Visual Studio” keyboard scheme.

 Shift+Alt+L (Locate current file in Solution Explorer)

 Alt+F7 (Find usages of a class, method or variable in solution)

 Alt+(+) (Alt and plus-key, find members within current file)

 Alt+Shift+T (Goto symbol)

 Ctrl+Alt+Space (Smart autocomplete for current code)

 Ctrl+Shift+R (Refactor this, selected text)

 Shift+alt+pgdown – Next error in current file